Code-Institute-Submissions/DinaPapsujevica-MP4-Boxing-gym_NovResub/README.md

 -	To contact gym
 -	To sign up for trial class
 -	To see list of products
--	To view individual product details

 As a gym member I want:
 -	To Log in and Log Out in my profile
+-   To view individual product details
--	To view my subscription and purchases
+-	To view my previous purchases
 -	To change my fitness plan
 -	Easily to recover my password in case I forget it
--	Easily select the size and quantity of a product when purchasing it
+-	Easily select quantity of a product when purchasing it

 As a site owner I want:
 -	To manage all member data